Yanis Varoufakis: Minister of Finance and the Syriza government (January–August 2015)

 On 25 June 2015, Varoufakis was presented with an ultimatum in the Eurogroup.
-It included a fiscal proposal, a reform agenda, and a funding formula that Varoufakis, his government, and several other ministers of finance sitting in the Eurogroup, considered to be non-viable.
+It included a fiscal proposal, a reform agenda, and a funding formula that Varoufakis, his government, and several other ministers of finance sitting in the Eurogroup considered to be non-viable.
 The next day, the Greek Prime Minister, Alexis Tsipras, called for a referendum on the Eurogroup's proposal on 5 July.

-On 27 July, in Brussels, Varoufakis asked for a one month extension.
-He said, according to his own tape recording of the meeting, 'The question is very simple, there is a proposal by the institutions (i.e. the Troika).
+On 27 July, in Brussels, Varoufakis asked for a one-month extension.
+He said, according to his own tape recording of the meeting: "The question is very simple, there is a proposal by the institutions (i.e., the Troika).
 The institutions worked very hard to come up with it.
-We could not bring ourselves to signing it for reasons I have explained, it is up to the Greek people to decide.
-The suggestion that we’re coming to you with is that a one-month extension is offered of the existing arrangement so as to allow a smooth transition from today to the 6th of July so as to allow the Greek people, in calmness to deliberate, to consider the proposal which is in front of them, and to make a considered judgment on that basis.'
+We could not bring ourselves to sign it for reasons I have explained, it is up to the Greek people to decide.
+The suggestion that we're coming to you with is that a one-month extension is offered of the existing arrangement so as to allow a smooth transition from today to the 6th of July so as to allow the Greek people, in calmness to deliberate, to consider the proposal which is in front of them, and to make a considered judgment on that basis."

 The Irish Finance Minister responded by pointing out that a run of the Greek banks and ATMs had begun.
 The German representative confirmed that there would be no extension.
-Greece would face a Banking crisis.
-It was left to Luis de Guindos to turn down Varoufakis's plea for an extension by pointing out that calling a referendum was scarcely a confidence building measure precisely because the gap between the Greek and the Troika's position was bridgeable.
-This showed there was no 'contagion risk'.
-Greece was welcome to destroy itself, nobody else would be affected.
-Mario Draghi and Christine Lagard, on behalf of the ECB and the IMF respectively, confirmed that Greece was on its own though any other affected party could get help.
+Greece would face a banking crisis.
+It was left to Luis de Guindos to turn down Varoufakis's plea for an extension by pointing out that calling a referendum was scarcely a confidence-building measure precisely because the gap between the Greek and the Troika's position was bridgeable.
+This showed there was no "contagion risk".
+Greece was welcome to destroy itself; nobody else would be affected.
+Mario Draghi and Christine Lagarde, on behalf of the ECB and the IMF, respectively, confirmed that Greece was on its own, although any other affected party could get help.
 In other words, Greece, simply by calling the referendum, had lost Institutional support; it was on its own.